-This is a story of our Grandfather.
-Born in San Bernardino, California Moore came up the hard way.
-A grade school 'dropout', turned machinist for Santa Fe Railroad, at 18 he became a "boomer": the machinist's name for a "drifter."
-He "boomed" all over the US and Mexico until 21 when he found work in a machine tool company.
-As legend goes, Moore's ambitions were thwarted by the owner who told him that he didn't have the education to succeed.
+This is the story of our Grandfather.
+Born in San Bernardino, CA, Moore came up the hard way.
+Former grade school 'dropout' turned machinist for the Santa Fe Railway, at 18 he became a 'boomer': the machinist's name for a 'drifter.'
+He 'boomed' all over the US and Mexico until 21 when he found work at a machine tool company.
+As the legend goes, Moore's ambitions were thwarted by the owner who told him that he didn't have the education to succeed.
 "I was horribly insulted" he later said, "but then I calmed down and realized that he was right".
-So Moore enrolled in High School as a 6'6" 285 lb freshman and finished four years in one.
-He served as a lieutenant in The Coastal Artillery during WW1 and following The War worked at his old machinist job eventually buying the company in 1927 renaming it: "The Moore Machinery Company" in San Francisco.
+So Moore enrolled in High School as a 6'6" 285lb freshman and finished four years in one.
+He served as a lieutenant in The Coastal Artillery during WWI.
+Following The War, he worked at his old machinist job, eventually buying the company in 1927 and renaming it: "The Moore Machinery Company" in San Francisco.
 He ascribed to "a policy of never selling a machine that we wouldn't take back if the customer didn't like it".

-Explore how his life intersects with events in The History of our Nation.
-Through a series of original images, articles and videos found here you will experience his central role in the evolution of heavy industry and iron works.
+Explore how his life intersects with events in "The History of our Nation".
+Through a series of original images, articles and videos found here, you will experience his central role in the evolution of heavy industry and ironworks.
 Moore was an important influence on the success of The United States during World War 2.

 The 1940's Historical Reenactment below will take you back to the day when the 400th Liberty Ship Engine was produced.

 The Iron Man of Hendy >> Charles E Moore